longmover/esphome/components/vaillantx6/README.md

 There are many potential values to read but not all will be supported by all boilers.
 This one returns:

-- Boiler Mode (Text sensor describing the current mode of the boiler)
+- Boiler Mode _Text sensor describing the current mode of the boiler_
-- Burner Status (Heat or normal)
+- Burner Status
-- Flow Temperature Set (Heating set temperature)
+- Flow Temperature Set
 - Flow Temperature Actual
 - Return Temperature
-- Hot Water Status: Heat or normal
+- Hot Water Status
 - Hot Water Temperature

 You will need to make up an interface cable using an RJ11 connector as follows: